 Such oversights mean that, while very engaging and often harrowing as a drama, The Magdalene Sisters is unsatisfactory in terms of analysis or as a contribution to current debate.
 What is Mullan saying with this film – ‘Look how backward Ireland was in 1964’, or perhaps ‘The Catholic Church was corrupt, cruel and hypocritical’?
 Hardly big news, and in either case the finger is pointed (relatively safely) into the past, not into the many similar instances of injustice that are probably going on all over the world in 2003 – why was nobody lifting the lid on the situation back in the sixties and seventies, when decades of suffering might have been prevented?

 And though the end-titles reveal that 30,000 women passed through Magdalene convents up till their closure in 1996, there’s no suggestion of who was to blame for these scandalous institutions’ survival.
 Instead Mullan makes his biggest mis-step, in an admission of deficient storytelling, inserts title-cards explaining what ‘happened’ to his four leading characters after the end of the narrative.
 It would have been much more helpful and satisfying if, instead of these phoney biographies, he’d told us more about the guilty parties responsible for this institutionalised injustice, and what happened to them.

 25th February, 2003 (seen 24th February, Tyneside Cinema, Newcastle)

-click here to read the full-length version of this review
+click here to read the short version of this review